yaprigal/ServerlessFaceDetection/README.md

 Queue and Build – verify the build completed successfully.<br>
 Import “VSTS Function Release.json” to new release definition – fix the agent queue to be “Hosted VS2017”.
 <br>Select “Dev” environment – choose your Azure subscription, authorize it and choose the function app you created.<br>
-Go to Variables tab – update the values according to below list.<br>
+Go to Variables tab – update the values according to below list, once completed start a new release.<br>

 #### Function Application Settings
      "AMSAADTenantDomain": "YOUR_TENANT_DOMAIN.onmicrosoft.com"